Introduction to orbifolds: Orbifolds

 \begin{example}[Manifolds are orbifolds] Observe that if the groups $H_i$ are all trivial for some atlas in $[\mathcal{A}]$, then $\mathcal{O}$ is locally Euclidean and, therefore, a manifold. \end{example}

-We will see below, in Section \ref{section: quotient orbifolds}, that quotients of almost free proper Lie group actions are orbifolds, in particular all examples in Section \ref{section: group actions} are orbifolds.
+We will see below, in Section \ref{section: quotient orbifolds}, that quotients of almost free\footnote{Recall that a $G$-action is \textit{almost free} when $G_x$ is finite, for all $x$.} proper Lie group actions are orbifolds, in particular all examples in Section \ref{section: group actions} are orbifolds.
 Somewhat in the other direction, Cartesian products provide new orbifolds from old ones.

 \begin{exercise}[Cartesian products] Let $\mathcal{O}$ and $\mathcal{P}$ be smooth orbifolds.
 Prove that $|\mathcal{O}|\times|\mathcal{P}|$ have a natural orbifold structure given by products of charts $(\widetilde{U}\times\widetilde{V},H\times K,\phi\times\psi)$. \end{exercise}